You must apply in person if:

 - Once we have everything we need, processing time is normally about 2-3 weeks.

 - All passport are returned via UPS.
-UPS charges a fee for the service on delivery.
+Courier company charges a fee for the service on delivery.

 Completing the passport application form online: The below informational video from U.S. Embassy London may help you to fill out the passport form online.